RyKells/PPP-Loan-Analysis/README.md

 ## Wrap-Up and Further Analysis:
 The sub $150k PPP loan dataset is quite extensive.
 I wish I could have dug a little bit deeper into the NAICS data to get a better idea of the underlying distribution of PPP money.
-I also would have liked to get a choropleth map together to examine various variables throughout the U.S. (either by state, city, or zip code).
+I also would have liked to get a choropleth map together to examine variables throughout the U.S. (either by state, city, or zip code) and possibly incorporate COVID-19 data.
 Additionally, pulling in population data would be interesting to see how things are broken down on a per capita basis.
 There are a lot of different ways to slice the data.